MRegirouard/OpenSeaScripts/README.md

 result = browser.upload_asset(my_asset)

 # "result" will be False if the upload failed, or the OpenSea URL of the NFT if successful.
-# Save this URL: It can be used to automate the selling of the NFT when the module supports this.

 if not result:
 	print("Upload failed.")
 else:
 	print("Uploaded asset.
 URL:", result)
+	sell_result = browser.sell_asset(result, 1) # List the NFT for sale using its URL for the price of 1 ETH.

+	if not result:
+		print("Sell failed.")
+	else:
+		print("Asset listed for sale.")
 ```

 ## Future Features
 - Better error messages
-- `sell_asset` function for easy bulk-selling
 - Documentation
 - Example programs